 Some programs that use mostly or exclusively asynchronous instruction facilitate student-faculty and peer-to-peer interaction through online discussion forums or optional virtual office hours that students can attend to ask their instructors questions.
 Course faculty members for these programs are also generally available via email or phone for students’ questions.
 Please note that all online master’s in communication programs require students to exercise discipline to stay on top of their assignments and their course material.
 In particular, students of programs that employ mainly asynchronous instruction must remain diligent and organized, and create structure in their learning schedule so as not to fall behind in their lecture sequences.

-Directory of All Online Master's in Communication Programs
+Directory of Online Master’s in Communication Programs

 Filter Online Programs by Specialization: